lilyball/textmate-bundles/Review/Tools/tmread/tm_dialog_read_help.md

 * `DIALOG_PROMPT`
 * `DIALOG_STRING`

+### Helper Functions

+#### Bash Function

+A bash function is provided to initialize the environment  ...

+*Note here about where the tm_dialog_read_init.sh file lives*

+	tm_dialog_read_init -n MyNib -p "My Prompt" -t "My Title" -s "My Default String"

+All arguments are optional.

+#### Ruby Method

+A ruby method is also provided ...

+*Note here about where the tm_dialog_read.rb file lives*

+	TextMate::DialogRead.init :nib => MyNib, :prompt => "My Prompt", :title => "My Title", :string => "My Default String"

+All arguments are optional.

+### About Output Buffering

+To get the maximum benefit from this, you should consider the output buffering of the process that is utilising tm\_dialog_read.
+A common idiom is for scripts/processes to do something like the following:

+	Please enter something: *

+Where the `*` is the cursor position (when running on the command line).

+If you are running a process and writing it's output to TM's html output window then you might find that the tm\_dialog_read requester appears to the user, but they have no idea of what is being requested of them.
+This can be caused by a number of things ...

+* Script/process being run is not flushing output before requesting input

+Unfortunately, there is not much you can do about this.
+Unless you are able to modify the source of course.

+* You are reading the output of the script being run a line at a time

+The solution to this is obviously not to read a line at a time.
+Note that `TextMate::IO.exhaust()` read returns complete lines by default.
+You can turn this off by setting `TextMate::IO.sync` to `true`.

+* If rendering to HTML, your are outputting incomplete tags

+WebKit uses it's own output buffering.
+A way to get around this is to wrap each write in a tag (A `<span>` tag for example).
+This seems to force WebKit to write it out.

 ### Bugs

 There is only one known bug, but it's more of a limitation than a bug.
 The returned input is limited to the size of the buffer passed to read (which seems to be usually `4096`).
 This shouldn't be too much of a problem as the buffer is rather large and you wouldn't expect the user to input such a quantity of data.
 If the user did input more data into the dialog than the buffer can handle, it will be silently truncated.